qriouslad/basic-wordpress-docker/README.md

 ## Shutdown and clean up

 `docker-compose down` will remove the containers and default network, but preserve your wordpress database. `docker-compose down --volumes` will remove the containers, default network, and the wordpress database.

+### Sources

+This simple configuration is a combination of and slight modification from the config file found in [Docker Docs](https://docs.docker.com/compose/wordpress/#define-the-project) and [docker tutorial by @tatemz](https://medium.com/@tatemz/local-wordpress-development-with-docker-3-easy-steps-a7c375366b9).